Update 2018: The cheapest ENC28J60 board I now could find is 2.25 Euro, the cheapest W5500 is 2.70 euro.

-With prices of ENC28J60 Ethernet modules coming down drastically with some as low as 4,60 euro, (even cheaper here) buying one of these to connect barebones Arduino projects to the web becomes more and more attractive.
-With the official ENC28J60 Ethershield and Ethercard, just sticking it in the Arduino is easy and takes care of the proper connections, but with one of these modules, we need to make the following connections.
+With prices of ENC28J60 Ethernet modules coming down drastically with some as low as 4,60 euro, (even cheaper here much cheaper even here), buying one of these to connect barebones Arduino projects to the web becomes more and more attractive.
+The ENC28J60 has astandard SPI interface.
+With the official ENC28J60 Ethershield and Ethercard, just sticking it in the Arduino is easy and takes care of the proper connections, but with one of these modules, we need to make these connections ourselves.
+Though the Vcc is 3.3 Volt, the datasheet states the I/O pins to be 5 V tolerant, which makes it easy to interface with the 5 Volt Arduino.
+The datasheet (blz.
+10) shows that a level-shifter is recommended for the WOL (WakeOnLan), the interrupt and the chip’s MISO.
+However, this is a general recommendation, because the manufacturer does not know to what MCU you plan to connect the ENC28J60.
+For use with the Arduino the levelshifter is not necessary.
+So we just can make the following hardware SPI connections:

-For the ENC28J60 chip/module, there are two Arduino libraries available: Ethershield (development has stopped) and Ethercard (the newest).
-There is also the UIPEthernet library (Thanks for pointing that out Norbert Truchsess) that is compatible to the Ethernet library.
+For the ENC28J60 chip/module, there are several Arduino libraries available: Ethershield (development has stopped) and Ethercard (the newest).
+There is also the UIPEthernet from Norbert Truchsess, that is compatible to the W5100 Ethernet library.
 To be clear: the Ethernet library is for the WIZ5100 ethernetshield, using the UIPEthernet library makes (most of) the WIZ5100 based programs suitable for the ENC28J60.

 A note on the Chipselect CS